Causes of death statistics

 Finland had by far the highest standardised death rate for diseases of the nervous system

 As noted above, standardised death rates for diseases of the nervous system increased in recent years.
-In 2012, the overall rate for the EU-28 was 38 deaths per 100 000 inhabitants.
-Finland had by far the highest rate among the EU Member States for diseases of the nervous system, as its rate of 137 deaths per 100 000 inhabitants was more than double the next highest rate which was 53 per 100 000 inhabitants in France (2011 data).
+In 2013, the overall rate for the EU-28 was 38 deaths per 100 000 inhabitants.
+Finland had by far the highest rate among the EU Member States for diseases of the nervous system, as its rate of 141 deaths per 100 000 inhabitants was more than double the next highest rate which was 56 per 100 000 inhabitants in the Netherlands.

-Lowest standardised death rates from suicide in Greece and Cyprus
+Lowest standardised death rates from suicide in Greece and Malta

 External causes of death include, among others, deaths resulting from intentional self-harm (suicide) and transport accidents.
 Although suicide is not a major cause of death and the data for some EU Member States are likely to be under-reported, it is often considered as an important indicator of issues that need to be addressed or considered by society.
-On average, there were 11.9 deaths per 100 000 inhabitants resulting from suicide in the EU-28 in 2012.
-The lowest standardised death rates for suicide in 2012 were recorded in Cyprus (3.8 deaths per 100 000 inhabitants) and Greece (4.4), and relatively low rates — of less than 8 deaths per 100 000 inhabitants — were also recorded in Malta, Italy, the United Kingdom and Spain, as well as in Turkey.
-The standardised death rate from suicide in Lithuania (30.7 deaths per 100 000 inhabitants) was 2.6 times the EU-28 average, while the rate in Hungary (24.1 deaths per 100 000 inhabitants) was more than double the EU average.
+On average, there were 11.7 deaths per 100 000 inhabitants resulting from suicide in the EU-28 in 2013.
+The lowest standardised death rates for suicide in 2013 were recorded in Greece (4.8 deaths per 100 000 inhabitants) and Malta (5.1), and relatively low rates — of less than 8 deaths per 100 000 inhabitants — were also recorded in Cyprus, Italy and the United Kingdom, as well as in Turkey and Liechtenstein.
+The standardised death rate from suicide in Lithuania (36.1 deaths per 100 000 inhabitants) was three times the EU-28 average, while the rate in Slovenia and Hungary (21.7 and 21.2 deaths per 100 000 inhabitants, respectively) was close to double of the EU average.

 Lowest standardised death rates from transport accidents in the United Kingdom

-Although transport accidents occur on a daily basis, the frequency of deaths caused by transport accidents in the EU-28 in 2012 (a standardised death rate of 6.3 per 100 000 inhabitants) was lower than the frequency of suicides.
-Lithuania, Romania, Poland, Croatia, Latvia and Greece had the highest standardised death rates (10.0 or more deaths per 100 000 inhabitants) resulting from transport accidents in 2012, while the United Kingdom reported fewer than 3.0 deaths from transport accidents per 100 000 inhabitants.
-Among the non-member countries shown in Table 1, Liechtenstein (2.7 per 100 000 inhabitants) recorded a relatively low death rate from transport accidents and the rates in the other EFTA countries for which data are available were also below the EU-28 average.
+Although transport accidents occur on a daily basis, the frequency of deaths caused by transport accidents in the EU-28 in 2013 (a standardised death rate of 5.9 per 100 000 inhabitants) was lower than the frequency of suicides.
+Romania, Lithuania, Poland and Croatia had the highest standardised death rates (10.0 or more deaths per 100 000 inhabitants) resulting from transport accidents in 2013, while the United Kingdom reported 2.7 deaths from transport accidents per 100 000 inhabitants.
+Among the non-member countries shown in Table 1, Liechtenstein (2.3 per 100 000 inhabitants) recorded a relatively low death rate from transport accidents and the rates in the other EFTA countries for which data are available were also below the EU-28 average.

 Standardised death rates were higher for men than for women for nearly all of the main causes of death

 While deaths from cancer were generally higher for men than for women, there are a number of cancers which are prevalent among only one of the sexes, such as breast cancer in women, while some other cancers are exclusive to one of the sexes, such as cancer of the uterus for women, or prostate cancer for men.
-Breast cancer accounted for 33.3 deaths per 100 000 female inhabitants across the EU-28 in 2012.
-The highest rates were recorded for Croatia (43.2 per 100 000 female inhabitants) and Denmark (41.0 per 100 000 female inhabitants).
-At the other end of the range, there were less than 30.0 deaths from breast cancer per 100 000 female inhabitants in 2012 in Spain, Sweden, Portugal, Finland and Poland, as well as in Turkey, Norway and Liechtenstein.
+Breast cancer accounted for 33.2 deaths per 100 000 female inhabitants across the EU-28 in 2013.
+The highest rates were recorded for Croatia (41.3 per 100 000 female inhabitants) and Malta (40.5 per 100 000 female inhabitants).
+At the other end of the range, there were less than 30.0 deaths from breast cancer per 100 000 female inhabitants in 2013 in Spain, Portugal, Estonia, Finland and Sweden, as well as in Turkey and Norway.

 The Baltic Member States reported the highest incidence of ischaemic heart disease among men

 The incidence of death from ischaemic heart disease was systematically higher for men in each of the EU Member States — see Figure 4.
-The highest standardised death rates from these diseases among men were recorded in the three Baltic Member States, which also recorded the largest gender gaps between the rates for men and women.
-The lowest incidence of deaths from ischaemic heart disease among women was registered in France (2011 data).
+The highest standardised death rates from these diseases among men were recorded in Lithuania and Latvia, and along with Estonia the three Baltic Member States also recorded the largest gender gaps.
+The lowest incidence of deaths from ischaemic heart disease among both men and women were registered in France.

 In a similar manner, the standardised death rates for suicide were systematically higher for men than for women — see Figure 5.
-The largest gender gap was in Lithuania, where the rate for men was 56.6 per 100 000 inhabitants compared with 10.1 per 100 000 inhabitants for women.
-However, taking a simple ratio between the rates for men and women showed that in Cyprus the rate for men (7.5 per 100 000 inhabitants) was 20 times as high as the rate for women (0.4 per 100 000 inhabitants).
-This ratio between the sexes was also relatively high in Slovakia (7.9 times as high for men) and Poland (7.4), while it was lowest in the Netherlands where the standardised death rate for suicide for men was 2.2 times as high as that for women.
+The largest gender gap was in Lithuania, where the rate for men was 66.3 per 100 000 inhabitants compared with 11.7 per 100 000 inhabitants for women.
+However, taking a simple ratio between the rates for men and women showed that in Malta the rate for men (9.7 per 100 000 inhabitants) was 24 times as high as the rate for women (0.4 per 100 000 inhabitants).
+This ratio between the sexes was also relatively high in Cyprus and Slovakia (8.5 and 7.4 times as high for men, respectively) and Poland (7.1), while it was lowest in Luxembourg where the standardised death rate for suicide for men was 1.9 times as high as that for women.

 Analysis by age

-EU-28 death rates for persons aged less than 65 fell between 2004 and 2012 for each of the main causes of death shown in Figure 6.
-This was particularly the case for transport accidents and ischaemic heart diseases, where the incidence of death fell by 42.8 % and 28.6 % respectively.
+EU-28 death rates for persons aged less than 65 fell between 2004 and 2013 for each of the main causes of death with the exception of lung cancer, as shown in Figure 6.
+This was particularly the case for transport accidents and ischaemic heart diseases, where the incidence of death fell by 31.2 % and 26.3 % respectively.